LeandroBirth/Task-Management-Full-Stack-/README.md

 - H2 Database for development and testing

 ## To-Do
+- Apply Docker for easier integration and running.
 - Improve authentication and authorization
 - Enhance error handling
 - Implement Docker for containerized deployment